My daughter is almost three years old, and she currently has a fascination with dirt—the dirtier, the better.

-In our germaphobic culture where we have entire aisles of cleaning products at the grocery store, some children are being raised in “overhygienic” conditions.
-Without enough exposure to different bacteria and microbes, it is thought that the immune system doesn’t learn to recognize its own cells, and this could be a reason for higher rates of asthma, eczema, and other diseases.
+In our germaphobic culture where we have entire aisles of cleaning products at the grocery store, some children are being raised in overhygienic conditions.
+Without enough exposure to different bacteria and microbes, the immune system doesn’t learn to recognize its own cells, and this could be a reason for higher rates of asthma, eczema, and other diseases.

-3. If you joined in reading The Last Child in the Woods with the Simple Living book club, you’ll be familiar with the term “nature-deficit disorder.”
+3. If you’ve read The Last Child in the Woods, you’re familiar with the term “nature-deficit disorder.”
 In our technologically savvy generation, kids just aren’t getting enough time to play outside, and that has now been linked to attention disorders, depression (yes, in children), and obesity.

-5. Kids who play outside grow in their character development: they become more adventurous, more self-motivated, and they are better able to understand and assess risk.
+5. Kids who play outside grow in their character development: they become more adventurous, more self-motivated, and they are better able to understand and assess risk.photo source

 Here are some ideas for your children:

-• If you’ve never tried this, just give your child a bucket and a shovel and set them in the dirt.
-See what happens – they will probably be in heaven for quite some time.
+• Give your younger child a bucket and a shovel and set them in the dirt.
+See what happens.
+They’ll probably be in heaven.

 • Garden with your kids!
-There are lots of gardening tips on Simple Homemade, and Tsh has three suggestions for gardening with kids.
-You can create a separate little garden for your children, too – if your child is very young, you don’t even need to actually plant anything in it; they will simply love having a dirt plot of their own.
+We’ve got lots of gardening tips, and Tsh has three suggestions for gardening with kids.
+You can create a separate little garden for your children, too (if your child is really young, you don’t even need to plant anything in it; they’ll just love a dirt plot of their own).

-• Explore nature with your children; study insects, leaves, wildflowers, rocks, etc. Start a nature collection.
+• Explore nature with your children: study insects, leaves, wildflowers, rocks.
+Start a nature collection.
 Take hikes.
 Wade in creeks.
 Go on picnics.
 DON’T clean their hands with antibacterial wipes before you eat.
 A little water and soap will do.